How To Make Sure Your App is HIPAA Compliant? (Experts Advice)

 In 1996, Congress enacted a law to protect and keep private medical records and personal health information of individuals.
 The law protects all “individually identifiable health information” or PHI (protected health information).

-For example, the Google Fit and Apple Health apps are not collecting any PHI, so HIPAA compliancy is not necessary in these cases.
+For example, the Google Fit and Apple Health apps are not collecting any PHI, so mobile app HIPAA compliance is not necessary in these cases.
 On the other hand, medical apps are usually up for deeper scrutiny.
 If an app will be used by medical personnel, then there’s a good chance that the app will fall into the category of needing to be compliant.

 The experts weigh in…

 We spoke to experts about the areas of specific classifications and grey areas when it comes to HIPAA, as well as legal ramifications and secure technology options to think about when building out an app.

 When it comes to HIPAA, first and foremost, you need to make sure you understand a few of the terms that are frequently used throughout the act.
 Terms that you will hear and see most often include:

-“Covered Entities” or (CEs)
+- “Covered Entities” or (CEs)

-“Business Associates” or (BAs)
+- “Business Associates” or (BAs)

-“Business Associate Agreement” or (BAA)
+- “Business Associate Agreement” or (BAA)

-“Protected Health Information” or (PHI)
+- “Protected Health Information” or (PHI)

-Knowing the specific terms and definitions will be important in understanding the role that you play and the actions that you need to take so always be sure to refer to your counsel for clarification, full terminology, and complete understanding of the Act.
+Knowing the specific terms and definitions will be important in understanding the role that you play and the actions that you need to take so always be sure to refer to your counsel for clarification, full terminology, and a complete understanding of the Act.

 “…knowing whether you are a BA and whether the data is PHI is not always black and white.”

 HIPAA includes regulations describing security and privacy requirements for “Covered Entities” (CEs) and their “Business Associates” (BAs) who have access to or handle Protected Health Information (PHI) on behalf of one or more CEs or other BAs.

-However, knowing whether you are a BA and whether the data is PHI is not always black and white.
 For example, a developer of personal health records (PHRs) is a BA when the company provides a PHR system to a hospital; further, the data in the PHR is PHI.
 But if the developer provides the same app or system directly to the general public, it is outside the scope of HIPAA; it is not a BA, nor is the data PHI although it may be identical to the data in the hospital-branded system.